XxCHANDLERxX/notes/sci206/README.md

    a "degauss" button.
 It applies a massive electric current for a short time to demagnetize the shadow mask.

-Demo: Breaking open an old CRT with a hammer
+*Demo:*: Breaking open an old CRT with a hammer
  - Glass is a half centimeter thick
  - Little "getter" inside the tube collects stray gas particles